uhuohuy/LLM-geocoding/README.md

 # LLM-geocoding
-This is the code for fine-tuning Mistral, llama2, Baichuan2, and Falcon for geocodng or toponym resolution task.
+This is the code for fine-tuning Mistral, llama2, Baichuan2, and Falcon for geocoding or toponym resolution tasks.
 These models are fine-tuned to accurately estimate toponyms' full addresses (e.g., city, state, country), subsequently determining their geo-coordinates via geocoders, as shown in the figure below.

 <p align="center">
 <a href="url">